thomaskellough/Automate-The-Boring-Stuff/Practice-Projects/README.md

 on www.reddit.com/r/learnpython.
 As a programmer, you will probably always have access to Google, so there is no shame in searching for an answer.
 But I would still try and figure it out on your own before resorting to that.

+I've added my files I used for the word invitations and seating cards in GithubFiles.zip.